FGabrielli/Cell-detector/README.md

 -	Then a second windows will ask the user whether images need extra processing to compensate drift, rotation and/or shear, and ask for size of the median and gaussian filters.
 -	The selected processes are then computed, with an execution time between 10s and 120s depending on the computed speed, and the main widow opens.
--	Within the main window, the user can o	Add, delete, move cells o	Change the Z plane and Time plane o	Change images min and max o	Change the colormap, and the image processing for time image and SD image o	Visualize the time course of the current pixel, with real time calculation of BaseLine and activation criterion o	Change time period of BaseLine and Stimulation o	Change activation level (number od standard deviation over baseline, and offset) o	Add anatomical zones o	Export and import data o	Export transients (pop up for additional parameters) o	Export images (pop up for additional parameters)
+-	Within the main window, the user can
+  - Add, delete, move cells
+  - Change the Z plane and Time plane
+  - Change images min and max
+  - Change the colormap, and the image processing for time image and SD image
+  - Visualize the time course of the current pixel, with real time calculation of BaseLine and activation criterion
+  - Change time period of BaseLine and Stimulation
+  - Change activation level (number od standard deviation over baseline, and offset)
+  - Add anatomical zones
+  - Export and import data
+  - Export transients (pop up for additional parameters)
+  - Export images (pop up for additional parameters)

 Output of the code can be either :
 -	an excel fil listing all cells, sorted by stack, with raw fluorescence, dF/F, associated zones, and metadata